refi64/mathworks/README.md

 1.1: Added use of math.py's math.pi to get pi if available.
 Added area function.
 Date: 4/20/13

+1.1.1: Fixed Syntax Error in shapes.py.
+I put an else instead of except. :)

 Coming soon:

 -3D figures in a new file called 3d_shapes.py

 -Addition of the Pythagorean Theorem in ptheorem.py

 -Probably more stuff, just can't think of things right now